traatjes/rl-glider-project/README.md

 ```bash
 python evaluate.py
 ```
-This will print performance statistics averaged over 50 episodes and generate plots of a typical flight.
+This will print performance statistics averaged over 50 episodes (1000 episodes shows better results but takes a while to run) and generate plots of a typical flight.

 ---